 African American History: Online Exhibits

-Scotland Photo Gallery, 1966-1970 This photo gallery is comprised of images from the community of Scotland in the late 1960s, at that time an all-African-American community of people that underwent a years-long process of reclaiming their land and rebuilding their infrastructure.
-The images were digitized from a collection of negatives within a donation of records kept by Joyce Siegel, who had worked with the Scotland community during this time period.
-Joyce’s husband Alan was an avid amateur photographer, and took hundreds of photos of the events happening in Scotland between 1966 and 1970, focusing on the community members and their neighborhood.
+This photo gallery is comprised of images from the community of Scotland in the late 1960s.
+At that time an all-African-American community of people underwent a years-long process of reclaiming their land and rebuilding their infrastructure.
+The images were digitized from a collection of negatives donated by Joyce Siegel, who had worked with the Scotland community during this time period.
+Joyce’s husband Alan was an avid amateur photographer, and took hundreds of photos of the events happening in Scotland between 1966 and 1970 with a focus on the community members and their neighborhood.

 Opened October 15, 2019